spacetelescope/style-guides/guides/jupyter-notebooks.md

 previously, if your notebook needs ancillary files, you should include them at the same level as your notebook.

-Similarly, if your notebook involves *writing* files, you should write the notebook so that they are written in the same location.
+Similarly, if your tutorial involves *writing* files, you should write the notebook so that they are written in the same location.
 As an example, if you are making a scatter plot using matplotlib and want to demonstrate to the user how to save it, you can do this in the notebook: